MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 ## Define configration variables

-In this section, you create a notebook cell and define configration variables
+In this section, you create the first notebook cell and define configration variables

 1. Copy and paste the following code block into the first cell.